Information on getting the basics right

 Don’t overlook social media such as Facebook and Twitter to build up relationships with potential students.
 These are perfect forums to generate discussion, provide advice and encourage prospects to ask questions in a non-committal arena.

 This no-cost marketing will not only encourage discussion but will demonstrate your willingness to embrace new technologies.
-If you don’t have a web officer to help you create and manage your profiles, please get in touch – we are happy to help you.
-Email: firstname.lastname@example.org
+Your institution’s marketing or communications department will be able to advise you on best practice, but we can also offer advice.
+Please get in touch – we are happy to help you.
+Email: email@example.com